BKWLD/asana-gitlab-bridge/README.md

 4. Run `contentful:create` to create the Contentful extension in your space.

 5. Go into the Settings > Extensions in Contentful and for the Asana and GitLab extensions, edit them and supply the "Project list URL"s using the `...asana/projects` and `...gitlab/projects` URLs that Serverless rendered to the console.
 Click save after pasting in the URL.

+## Known issues

+- We're not currently paginating through responses so only the first 100 projects in either platform will show up in select menus in Contentful.
+- We're fetching all the projects the user whose access token is used in both platforms.